Skip to footer content

 When working with PDF files in a .NET environment, adding images to documents is a common requirement for many applications.
-Whether you’re generating invoices, reports, or custom documents, the ability to embed images into PDFs is essential.
-Two of the most popular PDF libraries in C# are IronPDF and iTextSharp.
-In this article, we’ll compare both libraries on their ability to add images to PDFs, considering ease of use, performance, licensing, and features.
+Whether you're generating invoices with company logos, creating reports with embedded charts, or producing custom documents with watermarks, the ability to embed images into PDFs is essential.
+Two popular PDF libraries in C# are IronPDF and iTextSharp.
+This article compares both libraries on their ability to add images to PDFs, considering ease of use, performance, licensing models, and advanced features like image compression and format support.

 Install-Package IronPdf